ThomasBittner1/KangarooDocumentation/kangaroo/docs/modelChange.md

 Kangaroo has some good tools for dealing with model changes.
-But certain things to have to be done manually.
+But certain things have to be done manually.

-Here's an overview of everything you can/should to do when model changes.
+Here's an overview of everything you can/should to do when a model changes.

 # Different Proportions